SAP/terraform-provider-btp/docs/index.md

 ```

 ## Single Sign On

 The provider supports login via Single Sign-On (SSO) as well.
 To enable this you need to set the environment variable `BTP_ENABLE_SSO` to `true`.
 Additionally, ensure that you run your scripts in a desktop environment.
 It's important to note that the SSO login feature is not intended for use in containerized environments or CI/CD pipelines.

+## Drift Detection

+You find further information on drift detection in the [Terraform provider repository](https://github.com/SAP/terraform-provider-btp/blob/main/guides/DRIFTDETECTION.md).

+## Import

+The documentation of each resource shows if the resource can be imported and which keys are needed.
+To provide a quick overview we listed the resources in the [Terraform provider repository](https://github.com/SAP/terraform-provider-btp/blob/main/guides/IMPORT.md).